What are DDOS attack tools?

 HYENAE – This is also another attack simulation tool.
 However, it is known to be very versatile and ubiquitous.
 It could be used to perform different types of DDOS attacks in a simulated environment.
 This often makes it the ideal tool for carrying out Pen tests

 GOLDEN EYE – This is another tool designed specifically for simulations.
 It can be used to put the servers in different situations of attempted distributed denial of service.
-The tester then observes the method of security system’s response and how to fix the loopholes that present themselves.
+The tester then observes the method of the security system’s response and how to fix the loopholes that present themselves.
 This tool is designed specifically for servers.
 It is written for servers as a test tool, but hackers have been able to take advantage and can use it in large scale DDOS attacks.

 HPING 3 – This tool can send pretty much any type of protocol packets out to targeted servers.
 It is even effective in executing a three way server network response attack.
 It is especially known for showing the response of the targets to an attack situation.
 Therefore, it would be brilliant for simulations too.